 The characteristics of excellent essays that move away from description at Level 2 and towards judgement of the higher levels will be illustrated with clear indication of what structure for AO1 works best.
 Achievement in AO2 and especially how to ensure that value is addressed appropriately will be discussed, with a clear indication of what constitutes a response at Levels 4 and 5.
 AO3 will be considered by looking at examples of high performing work , demonstrating how an interpretation is ‘convincing’ and how this is best argued to examiners.

 BENEFITS OF ATTENDING

-- Obtain teaching approaches which enable your students to complete all skills excellently
+- Obtain teaching approaches which enable your students to address all skills in the most successful manner

 - Develop methods for outstanding A-level source analysis

 - Acquire effective techniques that ensure students fully understand academic interpretations

 - Gain strategies for preparation which encourage depth and detail